felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 -etha	Ethereum algorithm mode for AMD cards.
 0 - optimized for fast cards, 1 - optimized for slow cards, 2 - for gpu-pro Linux drivers. -1 - autodetect (default, automatically selects between 0 and 1).
 	You can also set this option for every card individually, for example "-etha 0,1,0".

+-asm	(AMD cards only) enables assembler GPU kernels.
+In this mode some tuning is required even in ETH-only mode, use "-dcri" option or or "+/-" keys in runtime to set best speed.
+	Currently only ETH-only and ETH-DCR modes are supported in assembler.
+	Specify "-asm 0" to disable this option.
+You can also specify values for every card, for example "-asm 0,1,0".
+Default value is "1".
+	If ASM mode is enabled, miner must show "GPU #x: algorithm ASM" at startup.
+	Check "FINE-TUNING" section below for additional notes.

 -ethi	Ethereum intensity.
 Default value is 8, you can decrease this value if you don't want Windows to freeze or if you have problems with stability.
 The most low GPU load is "-ethi 0".
 	Also "-ethi" now can set intensity for every card individually, for example "-ethi 1,8,6".
 	You can also specify negative values, for example, "-ethi -8192", it exactly means "global work size" parameter which is used in official miner.